Serve up a balanced mix of complex carbs and protein with these delicious Banana Oatmeal Pancakes. Bonus: The leftovers reheat so well!

 - Spread the batter out in the pan so the pancakes are fairly thin.
 This helps them to cook through.

-- Let cook on the bottom until you see bubbles form around the edges and the edges appear set.
+- Let cook until you see bubbles form around the edges and the edges appear set.
 Then carefully flip over.

 - If the pancakes are browning faster than they are setting up, turn the heat down a smidge.